The keyword is “relaxation”

 6. Nourish & Massage Your Body

 Note that extensive massaging requires oils, but that doesn’t mean you can’t include massage motions as you apply body lotion – to give your body a little love.
-Attitude Body Cream for sensitive skin comes in Fragrance-Free, Avocado-oil, Chamomile, or Argan-oil.
-For a lighter fast absorbing lotion, try Attitude Body Lotion for sensitive skin.
 While the best massage is with a partner, a little self-love is also possible.
 Here are some basics!

 One hand at a time, holding the opposite shoulder, squeeze working from outside to the base of your neck.
 Apply pressure with your fingers to the back of your neck and shoulders – hold and release.